FelixdelasPozas/pomodorotimelapse/readme.md

 ![Main dialog]()

-Once started the tray icon will provide the information on the progression of the timer.
+Once started the tray icon will provide the information on the progression of the timer and the session.

 ![Tray icons]()

-If the pomodoro timer is being used the statistics can be shown and the current task can be changed.
+If the pomodoro timer is being used the statistics can be shown and the current task can be changed while in a session.

 ![Pomodoro statistics]()